 You have to think like a digital marketer, which means making sure you campaign is compelling, easy-to-understand, and, most of all, personalized.

-Here are 2 marketing ideas for creating an effective donor expansion campaign.
+Here are 4 digital marketing ideas for expanding your donor base.

 According to recent research, 84% of people trust online reviews as much as a personal recommendation from a friend or colleague.